 The non-progressive Branched Path Tracing integrator offers finer control over sampling.
 It is similar to Path Tracing, but at the first hit it will split the path for different surface components and will take all lights into account for shading instead of just one.

 This makes each sample slower, but will reduce noise, especially in scenes dominated by direct or one-bounce lighting.
-To get the same number of diffuse samples as in the path tracing integrator, note that e.g. 250 path tracing samples = 10 AA Samples x 25 diffuse samples.
+To get the same number of diffuse samples as in the path tracing integrator, note that e.g. 250 path tracing samples = 10 AA Samples × 25 diffuse samples.
 The Sampling panel shows this total number of samples.

 Number of paths to trace for each pixel in the final render.
 As more samples are taken, the solution becomes less noisy and more accurate.

 Number of samples for viewport rendering.
+Setting this value to zero enables indefinite sampling of the viewport.

 - Viewport Denoising